Aggs13/Tp2/README.md

 # Tp2
-Trabajo Practico 2 - calculadora y to do list
+Trabajo Practico 2 - calculadora y to do list en TS